 Females are strongly encouraged to apply.

-Ph.D.: 60% Cumulative Score in Internationally/Nationally recognized tests or 70% score in GRE (General) type test conducted by the University.
+60% cumulative score in an internationally or nationally recognized test or 70% marks in a GRE (general) type test conducted by the university.